 Chocolate Molten Lava Cake – Molten Chocolate Cake is actually a French flourless cake known for its runny, chocolatey center, but Americans have adapted it in a number of ways and adopted it as a favorite chocolate cake.

 CONVERTING VANILLA CAKES TO CHOCOLATE AND VICE VERSA

 You can take a chocolate or white cake and replace 1/4 cup of flour with cocoa powder, but you should replace it with more cocoa powder, say about 1/3 cup because cocoa powder contains more fat and less dry substance.
 Also, be sure to replace any milk in the recipe with water for the best flavor.
 Milk can make chocolate bitter-tasting.

-If your recipe calls for only baking powder, be sure to use Dutch-processed baking powder so that you don’t have to swap any of the baking powder for baking soda.
+If your recipe calls for only baking powder, be sure to use Dutch-processed cocoa so that you don’t have to swap any of the baking powder for baking soda.
 However, sour cream contains enough milkfat to avoid any bitter chocolate flavor.
-You’ll still want to use Dutch-processed cocoa powder though even if using sour cream.
-And of course, remember that if your chocolate cake contains buttermilk, you’ll want to use at least some baking soda to neutralize the acidic buttermilk.
+You’ll still want to use Dutch-processed cocoa powder though even if you are using sour cream.
+And of course, remember that if your chocolate cake contains buttermilk, you’ll want to use at least some baking soda to neutralize the acidity.

 DID YOU KNOW?